Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: Illustrative Examples

-\paragraph{On interaction} The main difference between this example (as well as the examples below) and what our general framework guarantees is that in this example, the final proof is interactive (i.e, the procedure for proving knowledge of a discrete log actively involves the buyer).
+\paragraph{On interaction} The main difference between this example (as well as the other examples in this \lcnamecref{examples}) and what our general framework in \cref{framework,general-existence} guarantees is that in this example, the final proof is interactive, i.e., the procedure for proving knowledge of a discrete log actively involves the buyer, and in particular involves the buyer sending a random message (drawn by the buyer) to the seller.
 While adding interaction might in general introduce game-theoretic complications as it enlarges the strategy space and allows for various threats, this is not a problem here, even if there are multiple buyers, as all buyers finish disclosing their types already before this point, so no threats are possible.
-Nonetheless, in our general construction any interaction here is avoided, and proof of correct evaluation consists of a single message sent by the seller.
-Our general framework provably achieves this via a more elaborate cryptographic scheme.
-One way in which this could be achieved in this example and those below, at least in practice, using the above cryptographic scheme, is to replace the random messages sent by the buyer with bits obtained by applying a cryptographic hash function to all previous seller messages; as these bits are not known before those messages are constructed, they are in some sense ``random enough from the point of view of when messages are constructed.''
-This technique, known as the \emph{Fiat--Shamir transform} \citep{FS86}, is used by countless real-life cryptographic systems.
+Nonetheless, in our general construction any interaction here is avoided, and the proof of properly running the hidden mechanism consists of a single message sent by the seller.
+Our general framework provably achieves this by leveraging a more elaborate cryptographic scheme.\footnote{One way in which this non-interactivity on the buyer's side could be achieved at least in practice using the above cryptographic scheme, in this example and those in the remainder of this \lcnamecref{examples}, is to replace the random message sent by the buyer with bits obtained by applying a cryptographic hash function to all previous seller messages; as these bits are not known before those messages are constructed, they are in some sense ``random enough from the point of view of when messages are constructed.''
+This technique, known as the \emph{Fiat--Shamir transform} \citep{FS86}, is used by countless real-life cryptographic systems.}